pa-rab-o-la /pe’rabele/ Noun: [ NL, fr. Gk parabole ]

-Parabola is a family owned Montana business.
-The products that we offer for sale are the SCOPE-TRU ALIGNMENT BAR, and the RETICLE-TRU ALIGNMENT DEVICE.
-Each tool is currently patent pending in status.
+PARABOLA is a family owned Montana business.
+The products that we offer for sale are the SCOPE-TRU ALIGNMENT BAR, US Patent # 8745914; and the RETICLE-TRU ALIGNMENT DEVICE, patent pending.
 These tools are designed to be used primarily by the professional gunsmith, technicians working at retail or wholesale sporting goods stores, and the serious at-home guncrank.
 Each tool will greatly facilitate the telescopic sight mounting process, no matter what your skill level may be.
 Every part of the SCOPE-TRU product and package is “Made In Montana”.
 There are numerous different business enterprises that play a specific role in the making, packaging, and marketing of the SCOPE-TRU.
 Each particular business involved is based in Bozeman, Montana.
 In addition, the RETICLE-TRU ALIGNMENT DEVICE is also CNC machined out of solid Acetal blocks by Midwest Welding and Machine, right here in Bozeman, Montana.
 The plastic clamshell, shipping boxes, and rubberbands for the RETICLE-TRU originate from companies outside the state of Montana.
 When you order either a SCOPE-TRU or a RETICLE-TRU from Parabola, each tool will be inspected, approved, packaged, and shipped by Jerry--the innovator of the tools, and the owner of the company.

 AT PARABOLA, WE AIM FOR ACCURACY.
 WE AIM FOR PERFECTION.
 AND, WE AIM TO PLEASE.